Annual mileage gives insurers a snapshot of how much you're likely to drive during the year.

 It can affect how much you pay for car insurance so it's important to be as accurate as possible.

-Here we explain how to calculate annual mileage and what to do if it needs changing.
+Here's how to calculate annual mileage and what to do if it needs changing.

 If you have a named driver on your policy, you'll need to work out how much they're likely to drive and add that to your annual mileage.